-A: Avastin is a monoclonal antibody, a synthetic version of antibodies that occur in our bodies and which fight foreign substances.
+A: Avastin is a monoclonal antibody, a synthetic version of antibodies that our bodies produce and which fight foreign substances.
 Avastin binds to a molecule called vascular endothelial growth factor or VEGF.
 VEGF is a key player in the growth of new blood vessels.
 Avastin turns VEGF off.

 Q: Does a person taking Avastin still need chemotherapy?

 Q: What kinds of cancer can Avastin help?

 A: Avastin is approved for the treatment of cancer of the colon or rectum that has spread to other parts of the body.
 It must be given along with chemotherapy that includes a drug called 5-fluorouracil (5-FU) or capecitabine (Xeloda).
 Other types of cancers that Avastin helps includes certain types of lung cancer, kidney cancer, ovarian cancer cervical cancer, and glioblastoma (a type of brain tumor).
 Clinical trials are underway to see if Avastin helps in other cancers.

 Avastin, which had been used to treat breast cancer, is no longer approved by the FDA for this purpose, because the risks of the drug outweigh the benefits.

 Q: Does Avastin cure colon cancer?

 A: No. But Avastin significantly extends survival time.
 In clinical trials, patients treated with Avastin plus chemotherapy like 5-FU, leucovorin, oxaliplatin, and irinotecan survived about five months longer than patients treated with the chemotherapy alone.

 Q: What are the side effects of Avastin?